claire-codes/hugo-blog/content/blog/2018-09-08-template-literals-an-arrays.markdown

 // World"
 ```

-(Note, anything preceded by `//` in the code examples indicates what's printed to a browser's developer tools console after typing the code in and hitting enter.)
+(Note, anything preceded by `//` in the code examples is what gets printed to a browser console after executing the code.)

 Variable interpolation occurs when you wrap a value in `${}`.
 The value could be a variable, function or even a basic type like a number or string.
-The expression is evaluated and used in the template literal.
+The expression is evaluated and embedded in the template literal.

 I recently experienced some confusion with the interpolation feature that I'll clear up in this post.
 When  the return value of the expression is an array, why are the array's square brackets removed in the result, as shown in the following code?